-If people have the self-control and willpower to restrict their diet and mend their lifestyle into a healthy pattern, the problem of obesity will not be so prevalent.
-On an average, India continues to have the substantially lower percentage of a population with obesity related issues compared to the western world; however, this population is on the rise.
-The IT sector jobs, call centers and the out-sourced positions from multinational companies are promoting sedentary lifestyles and sleep deprivation, with the altered sleep-wake cycle in many of our professionals.
+If people have the self control and will power to restrict their diet and mend their life style into a healthy pattern, the problem of obesity will not be so prevalent.
+On an average, India continues to have substantially lower percentage of population with obesity related issues compared to the western world; however, this population is on the rise.
+The IT sector jobs, call centers and the out-sourced positions from multinational companies are promoting sedentary lifestyles and sleep deprivation, with altered sleep-wake cycle in many of our professionals.

 “Bariatric surgery is known to be the most effective and long lasting treatment for morbid obesity and many related conditions, but now mounting evidence suggests it may be among the most effective treatments for metabolic diseases and conditions including type-2 diabetes, hypertension, high cholesterol, non-alcoholic fatty liver disease and obstructive sleep apnea.”